martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 the first bit set to '1' are potential QUIC Initial Packets that require generation of a salt and Packet Length Offset.

-Note that the Packet Length Offset will allow the server to drop all but approximately 1 in every 2^49 packets, so trial decryption is unnecessary.
+Note that a nonzero Packet Length Offset will allow the server to drop all but approximately 1 in every 2^49 packets, so trial decryption is unnecessary.

 While not a more potent attack then simply sending valid Initial Packets,